iam-sandipmaity/video-downloader/COMPATIBILITY.md

 | armeabi-v7a | Same sources, pick `arm` flavour |

 Make sure the binary is **statically linked** (no shared lib dependencies) and has **execute permission**.

+If you only have a single standalone binary, package it as `libffmpeg_exec.so` plus the raw `assets/ffmpeg/.../ffmpeg` fallback.
+That remains the easiest custom-build path.

 ### Step 3 — Place the binaries